-ID RISK DESCRIPTION EFFECT(S) 314 The contractor may not complete signal and communication design, installation, and testing for the Two-speed check (2SC) modifications within budget and schedule.
+ID RISK DESCRIPTION EFFECT(S) 314 The contractor may not complete signal and communication design, installation and testing for the Two-speed check (2SC) modifications within budget and schedule.
 Delay to integrated testing and operations/revenue service 303 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs.
 Extends construction of design-build contract with associated increase in project costs • DSC design cost • Inefficiencies • Construction costs related to DSCs (i.e., larger foundations) • Additional potholing 010 Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles.
 Delay in obtaining parts / components.
 Cost increases.
 (See Owner for allocation of costs) Schedule increase - 3 months (See Owner for allocation of damages associated with this Risk) 313 Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies Contractor claims for increase in construction and design costs, and reduced production rates extending construction duration 240 Property not acquired in time for contractor to do work.
-Property Acquisition not completed per contractor availability date <>Fee <>Easement <>Contract stipulates that if parcels are not available by contract date, there is only a delay if parcels are not available by the time contractor completes the Segment • Potential delays in construction schedule 267 Additional property acquisition is necessitated by change in design.
+Property Acquisition not complete per contractor availability date <>Fee <>Easement <>Contract stipulates that if parcels are not available by contract date, there is only a delay if parcels are not available by the time contractor completes the Segment • Potential delays in construction schedule 267 Additional property acquisition is necessitated by change in design.
 New project costs and delays to schedule.
-273 Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations.
+273 Contractor generates hazardous materials, that necessitates proper removal and disposal in excess of contract allowances and expectations.
 Delay to construction while removing and disposing of hazardous materials resulting in schedule delay, increased construction costs, and schedule delay costs.
 308 Rejection of DVR for ATF and static wires results in cost and schedule impacts to PCEP.
-Delay and delay claims
+Delay and delay claims 318 Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy) PCEP incurs additional cost to validate supplier and product, including repeat FAIs as needed 304 Solution to FRA concerns over bike storage impeding path to emergency exit windows path results in increased costs and potential rework.
+Protracted negotiations with FRA to achieve original design